kernelism/community-classification-reddit/README.md

 ## Cite
-If you build upon or use our work in a scientific publication, please cite our paper - (https://hahaweaintpublishedyet.com/best-paper-of-2025)
+If you build upon or use our work in a scientific publication, please cite our paper.

 ```
 @article{hahaweaintpublishedyet,